candpixie/gliss/README.md

 ButterChurn descends from Milkdrop, the late-90s Winamp plugin.
 It looks great with EDM bass drops and synth pads.
 On a sustained recorder note or a violin tremolo it tends to fall flat, because it can't tell "vibrato at 5 Hz" apart from "loud part of the song."

 Gliss is built for acoustic instruments: woodwind, brass, strings, voice.
 It knows what a held note is, what a vibrato is, what an attack of the note is.
 The visuals respond to that, not just to amplitude.
-Gliss = Glissando.
+Gliss is inspired by the word *Glissando*.

 ## Tech